 Before your surgery your medical team will have talked with you about the aims of your surgery and how successful they expect the surgery to be.
-For some people “successful surgery” may mean completely stopping all seizures, for others it may mean reducing the number or severity of their seizures.
+This may mean completely stopping all seizures, or it may mean reducing the number or severity of seizures.
 Usually it takes two years after surgery to fully measure how successful your surgery has been.

 How successful is epilepsy surgery?

 Around 70% of people (7 in 10 people) who have temporal lobe surgery find that the surgery stops their seizures and they become seizure-free, and for a further 20% (1 in 5 people) their seizures are reduced.
 Around 50% of people (half) who have temporal lobe surgery are still seizure-free 10 years after their surgery, but most of these people will still take their ASM for some time.